smoczyna/url-converter/README.md

 # URL Converter

-## Java Service converting long URLs into short once and back.
+## Java Service converting long URLs into short one and back to long one.

 #### Project built with Java 11, it is using Redis DB as a persistence storage.